Symmetries and Wigner representations of operational theories: Uniqueness of the Wigner representation

 \section{Uniqueness of the Wigner representation}

-It is known that for the Wigner representation corresponding to position and momentum given by \eqref{eq:Wigner-PQwigner} one can find properties that uniquely specify this Wigner representations among all other possible Wigner representations \cite{Wigner-uniqness, OConnellWigner-uniqness}.
-Here we will show that one can find similar set of conditions in general and that are valid for all operational theories.
-But in order to do so we will have to introduce several additional notions, mainly complementary observables.
+It is known that for the Wigner representation corresponding to position and momentum given by \eqref{eq:Wigner-PQwigner} one can find properties that uniquely specify this Wigner representations among all other possible Wigner representations \cite{Wigner-uniqness, OConnellWigner-uniqness, Gross-discreteWigner}.
+Specifically for the Wigner functions in finite-dimensional systems, it has been shown that covariance under symmetry transformations given by Clifford unitaries is a defining property of Wigner functions \cite{Gross-discreteWigner}.
+To a large extent, this precise specification of Wigner functions for finite-dimensional position and momentum obtained in \cite{Gross-discreteWigner, Wootters-discreteWigner} builds on assuming an algebraic (finite) field structure for the discrete phase space.
+For concreteness, in the simplest setting of a single particle, the phase space is given by the finite field $\mathbb{Z}_d \times \mathbb{Z}_d$ where the factors represent position and momentum, respectively.
+In recent works, this point of view has led to a more comprehensive insight in the mechanisms that are specific to finite quantum mechanics \cite{Marchiolli2019, Ruzzi2006}.

+Our operational approach allows us to discover the role of covariance of Wigner representations in more general setting without any topological or geometrical assumptions on the phase space.
+We will show that the uniqueness of the Wigner representation can be deduced by a set of assumptions on the observables.
+To do so, we will have to introduce several additional notions, mainly complementary observables.
 We will also require that for the given observables $\oA$ and $\oB$ the maps $\mu_{\oA}$ and $\mu_{\oB}$ are surjective; this property was recently investigated in \cite{BuscemiKobayashiMinagawa-sharpness} as a form of sharpness of measurements.

 We will although start by introducing translation group $T_{\oA}$. \begin{definition} Let $\oA$ be an observable on a state space $K$.
 We denote by $T_{\oA}$ the translation group on $\Omega_{\oA}$, which is a group with action on $\Omega_{\oA}$ such that for every $a_1, a_2 \in \Omega_{\oA}$ there is some $g \in T_{\oA}$ such that $a_2 = g a_1$. \end{definition} The physical interpretation of the group $T_{\oA}$ is clear: it is the group that permutes the outcomes of the observable $\oA$.
 This is to be seen as adaptation of the group of position translations and momentum translations that play a crucial role in the proofs presented in \cite{Wigner-uniqness, OConnellWigner-uniqness}.
 Moreover we will use $T_{\oA} \times T_{\oB}$ to denote the Cartesian product of the respective translation groups.